crocs-muni/DiSSECT-gen/README.md

 # DiSSECT-gen

-This is a SageMath implementation of the elliptic curve generation according to the standards x9.62, Brainpool, SECG
+A [SageMath](https://www.sagemath.org/) implementation of elliptic curve generation according to popular standards or recommendations.

 ### Requirements

 The implementation is written in Python 3 and imports SageMath.
 It is recommended to create virtual environment:

 ``sage --python3 -m venv --system-site-packages environment``